MaciekTalaska/MaciekTalaska.github.io/source/_posts/Working-with-binary-disk-images.md

 Copying disk image content to partition has some drawback - this needs to touch each and single sector (or cell in case of SSD) of the disk.
 This may result in extra disk wear for SSDs.
 Sometimes it is enough to copy data from such an image to the destination partition.
 This seem to be super easy with data, but what to do in case of system partition (Linux)?

-In such a case it is best to use `rsync` as follows:
+In such a case it is best to use `rsync`:

 `rsync -axHAWXS --numeric-ids --info=progress2 <source> <destination>`